This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - Feel free to use the hairdryer, lotions, and creams provided.
 Don’t forget to clean up after yourself

-- After changing and leaving the changing room, relax in the public space and don’t forget to hydrate!
-There should be vending machines, water fountains, and tea dispensers for you to quench your thirst
+- After changing and leaving the changing room, relax in the lounge area, and don’t forget to hydrate!
+There should be vending machines, water fountains, and tea dispensers to quench your thirst.

 Onsen Etiquettes & Rules